Benefits of quitting tobacco

 - Within 10 years of quitting: Your risk of dying from lung cancer is about one half that of a person who still smokes.

-- Within 15 years of quitting: Your risk of coronary heart disease is that of a non-smoker's.
+- Within 15 years of quitting: Your risk of coronary heart disease is the same as that of a non-smoker.

 Other health benefits of quitting smoking include:

 - Lower chance of blood clots in the legs, which may travel to the lungs